alixinne/glsl-lang/README.md

 The GLSL transpiler has been partially rewritten to generate indented code.
 It's still a work-in-progress but generates (mostly) readable code.

+#### `glsl-lang-quote` quoting support

+`glsl-lang-quote` is the `glsl-lang` version of `glsl-quasiquote`.
+It parses GLSL at compile-time to generate an AST.
+However, you can also insert parts of runtime-generated AST using a quoting syntax.
+Currently, the following insertion locations for the `#(ident)` syntax are supported:

+* Identifier
+* Expression
+* Function name

 ### Why not pick this crate?

 #### Stateful lexer